Summary

 Immunisation for rotavirus

-In Victoria, a free vaccine is available for all babies.
-The vaccine contains a weakened form of the rotavirus and works by prompting the body to make antibodies.
+The vaccine contains a weakened form of rotavirus and works by prompting the body to make antibodies.
 In most cases, immunised children are protected against infection.
-However, no vaccine is 100 per cent effective.
-Occasionally, an immunised child will contract rotavirus gastroenteritis, but the symptoms are usually mild.
+Immunised children who do still become infected are less likely to become seriously unwell compared to children who are not immunised.

-From 1 July 2017 Victoria switched brands of Rotavirus vaccine, resulting in babies receiving a two-dose course, rather than the previous three-dose course.
-This change occurred in all States and Territories of Australia that were using a three-dose course.
+From 1 July 2017 Victoria switched brands of rotavirus vaccine, resulting in babies receiving a two-dose course, rather than the previous three-dose course.
+This change occurred in all states and territories of Australia that were using a three-dose course.

 Rotavirus vaccine